 Family and Medical Leave Act (FMLA)

-The Family and Medical Leave Act (FMLA) is a federal law that can be of assistance if you need to take time off of work because of family responsibilities.
-Enacted in 1993, FMLA requires certain companies to provide employees unpaid leave for issues related to family (such as caring for a newborn or adopted child) or health issues (either your health or the health of a family member).
+The Family and Medical Leave Act is a federal law that can be of assistance if you need to take time off work because of family responsibilities.
+Enacted in 1993, FMLA requires certain companies to provide employees unpaid leave for issues related to family (such as caring for a newborn or adopted child) or health issues (your own or a family member's).

 What it Covers

-At the very least, all covered employers (typically employers of over 50 workers) must provide eligible employees up to 12 workweeks of unpaid FMLA leave during any 12-month period.
+Employers with more than 50 workers must provide eligible employees up to 12 workweeks of unpaid FMLA leave during any 12-month period.
 These 12 workweeks do not need to be consecutive.

 In addition, the employer must give the employee his or her job back or offer them another position with equivalent pay and benefits.
 During this period, the employee still has all health benefits provided by the company, including health insurance.

-An FMLA eligible employee is an employee who has been employed for their employer at least 12 months, has worked at least 1,250 hours over the past 12 months, and works at a location where the company employs 50 or more employees within 75 miles.
+An FMLA-eligible employee is an employee who has worked for their employer at least 12 months, has worked at least 1,250 hours over the past 12 months, and works at a location where the company employs 50 or more workers within 75 miles.

-Under the Family and Medical Leave Act, covered employers must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the following reasons:
+Under FMLA, covered employers must grant unpaid leave during any 12-month period for one or more of the following reasons:

-- for the birth and care of the newborn child of the employee
+- for the birth and care of a newborn child of the employee

 - for care for an adopted child or child in foster care